ashyamal/COMPASS/README.md

-## 3. Extracting Features with a Compass Model
+## 3. Extracting Features with a COMPASS Model

-Both pre-trained (PT) and fine-tuned (FT) Compass models can function as feature extractors.
-The extracted features-gene-level, geneset-level, or cell type/pathway-level-can be used for downstream taks such as building a logistic regression model for response prediction or a Cox regression model for survival prediction.
+Both pre-trained (PT) and fine-tuned (FT) COMPASS models can function as feature extractors.
+The extracted features-gene-level, geneset-level, or cell type/pathway-level-can be used for downstream tasks such as building a logistic regression model for response prediction or a Cox regression model for survival prediction.

 ```python
 # Load any Compass model of your choice